16 Best note-taking apps for 2024

 If you’re looking for a no-cost way to store and organize your notes, Zoho Notebook is a solid choice.
 But if you need more advanced features and text formatting options, you might want to peek at other apps.

 Zoho Notebook goes head-to-head with Google Keep, Dropbox Paper, and Simplenote in the world of free note-taking apps.
-Just be ready for a slightly steeper learning curve due to its somewhat more complex user interface.
+For those seeking the best note taking app for work, Zoho Notebook might be a viable option, but be ready for a slightly steeper learning curve due to its somewhat more complex user interface.

 Collaboration in Zoho Notebook is straightforward.
 You can give different levels of access to people in your network, whether you want them to just read, or dive in and edit your notes.
 You can easily move your notes to Google Workspace, Slack, Microsoft Teams, and more.